eurostat/NLP4Stat/Use Case A Graphical exploration/R Shiny files/R Shiny application.md

+**To be updated**: Use Case A prepare data_v2_rev_Jan2022.ipynb no more needs an external file with the categories and replaces Use Case A prepare data_v2.ipynb.

 ### R Shiny application

 The is a simple interactive R Shiny application which displays a dynamic sunburst plot allowing the user to navigate on themes, sub-themes and available categories below sub-themes and displaying the relevant SE articles.
 An example is shown in Figure 1 and Figure 2 which follow.